OptaTours/optatours.com/_posts/blog/2017-11-04-optimize-tour-resources-part-1.md

 This post assumes at least some familiarity with AMPL.

 ## Data
-For this example, the company has 5 different tours that can potentially run every hour.
-We also have 10 tour guide contractors on staff and their work schedule/availability is all defined in this data file:
+For this example, the company has five different
+Tours that can potentially run every hour.
+We also have ten tour guide contractors on staff and their work schedule/availability is all defined in this data file: